12 Best Hikes in Oahu Hawaii-Map Included

 difficulty fairly easy

-Being Prepared to go Hiking in O’ahu
+Being Prepared to Go Hiking in O’ahu

-All of these hikes in O’ahu Hawaii are amazing adventures, but make sure you do your own research before you go.
+All of these hikes in O’ahu Hawaii are amazing adventures, but make sure you do your research before you go.
 Always prepare for the worst when going on a hike, or exploring an unknown area.

 Don’t forget your equipment as well.
 Listed below is a list of equipment that my husband and I swear by when we go out exploring.